thalesmenegueco/thalesmenegueco/README.md

-# 😁 Me conheça um pouco / Get to know me a little bit
+# 😁 Me conheça um pouco / Get to know me a bit

 ## Português (pt-BR)